We hold various seasonal ceremonies to show our respect and gratitude to Kami-sama.

 The short version of determining the date is to put the zodiac signs in the calendar in zodic order which has been used since ancient times.

 It is said that Fushimi Inari Taisha in Kyoto on Inariyama (Mt.
 Inari) is the headquarters of all Inari Shrines.
-Fushimi Inari holds Hatsuuma-sai, February 3rd (2021).
 They are celebrating this very important day which we can say is the day of the beginning of Inari.

-Fushimi Inari Taisha and some of Inari Shrines celebrate the solar calendar’s the first Horse Day in February with the solar calendar to hold Hatsuuma-sai, Hatsuuma Matsuri.
+Fushimi Inari Taisha and many other Inari Shrines follow the solar calendar, holding Hatsuuma-sai on the first Horse Day in February.

 Uka-no-mitama-no-kami descended on Mt.
 Inari on the lunar calendar’s first Horse Day in the 2nd month.
 It is usually close to the Spring Equinox.
-2021’s Spring Equinox Day is March 20th.
-This is the time when the weather is definitely getting warm in Japan, animals appear frequently in the fields, and plants start to grow and bloom.
+This is the time when the weather is definitely getting warmer in Japan, animals appear frequently in the fields, and plants start to grow and bloom.
 We are sure people during ancient times felt the blessings of Inari Ōkami-sama just the same as we do in this modern age.
 It is also said Hatsuuma-sai was merged with the Spring Matsuri which was the “Praying for a Good Harvest” matsuri in ancient times.

 Shusse Inari Jinja has always held the Spring Matsuri at the same time as Hatsuuma.